AwesomeAssertions/AwesomeAssertions/README.md

 Alternatively, use PowerShell [script](https://github.com/AwesomeAssertions/AwesomeAssertions/discussions/6) to replace the dependencies.

 # How do I build this?
-Install Visual Studio 2022 17.8+ or JetBrains Rider 2021.3 as well as the Build Tools 2022 (including the Universal Windows Platform build tools).
-You will also need to have .NET Framework 4.7 SDK and .NET 8.0 SDK installed.
+Install Visual Studio 2026 18.0+ or JetBrains Rider 2025.3 as well as the Build Tools 2022 (including the Universal Windows Platform build tools).
+You will also need to have .NET Framework 4.7 SDK, .NET 6.0 SDK, .NET 8.0 SDK and .NET 10.0 SDK installed.
 Check the [global.json](global.json) for the current minimum required version.

 # What are these Approval.Tests?
 This is a special set of tests that use the [Verify](https://github.com/VerifyTests/Verify) project to verify whether you've introduced any breaking changes in the public API of the library.